Over 5,000 law enforcement leaders focused on crime prevention

 Reductions in child abuse and neglect and healthier children

-- Fight Crime: Invest in Kids won the first-ever federal funding for voluntary home visiting.
-In 2014, we won renewal of the Maternal, Infant, and Early Childhood Home Visiting (MIECHV) program—a program that we helped launch in 2010.
+Fight Crime: Invest in Kids won the first-ever federal funding for voluntary home visiting.
+In 2018, we secured a five-year $2 billion renewal of the Maternal, Infant, and Early Childhood Home Visiting (MIECHV) program—a program that we helped launch in 2010.
 As a result, 150,000 families a year receive vital parent coaching that reduces the risk of child abuse and neglect and crime.

-- Fight Crime: Invest in Kids helped thousands of children gain health insurance coverage.
+Fight Crime: Invest in Kids helped thousands of children gain health insurance coverage.
 Our members worked to improve healthcare for children in four states.
-In Arizona, we helped reinstate the state’s Children’s Health Insurance Program (CHIP), enabling 14,000 kids to regain coverage.
+In Arizona, for example, we helped reinstate the state’s Children’s Health Insurance Program (CHIP), enabling 14,000 kids to regain coverage.

 Investments in high-quality early education

-- Fight Crime: Invest in Kids brought early education to millions of children.
-In 2014 and 2015, our members won $1.75 billion in new state funding for early childhood programs, and $2.4 billion in federal funding.
-That included the first-ever dedicated funding for early education in the federal K-12 bill.
+Fight Crime: Invest in Kids brought early education to millions of children, including through the first-ever dedicated funding for early education in the federal K-12 bill.

-- Fight Crime: Invest in Kids helped three states adopt high academic standards.
-Since 2014, our members have educated state policymakers about the connection between high academic goals and a next generation that is crime-free.
+Fight Crime: Invest in Kids helped three states adopt high academic standards.
+Our members educate state policymakers about the connection between high academic goals, appropriate student discipline, and anti-bullying efforts in schools, and a next generation that is crime-free.

-- Fight Crime: Invest in Kids has improved school discipline policies in four states.
+Fight Crime: Invest in Kids has improved school discipline policies in four states.
 In California, for example, we raised $30 million in new resources for school districts to implement evidence-based behavioral interventions.
-In Mississippi, we are working district-by-district to put in place effective school discipline policies that can improve student success and cut crime.
+And in Mississippi, we are working district-by-district to put in place effective school discipline policies that can improve student success and cut crime.

-- Fight Crime: Invest in Kids is leading national juvenile justice system reform.
-Our law enforcement leaders are leading the charge to reauthorize the federal Juvenile Justice and Delinquency Prevention Act (JJDPA), increasing investments in evidence-based recidivism programs that reduce crime.
+Fight Crime: Invest in Kids is leading national juvenile justice system reform.
+Our law enforcement leaders have repeatedly led the charge to reauthorize and fully fund the federal Juvenile Justice and Delinquency Prevention Act (JJDPA), increasing investments in evidence-based recidivism programs that reduce crime.
+Most recently, a 2020 letter signed by 1,200 law enforcement leaders across the country led Congress to fund JJDPA programs at a higher level than ever before.

 - Fight Crime: Invest in Kids preserved tax credits that make work pay for 8 million families.
 In 2015, our law enforcement leaders fought cuts to the Child Tax Credit (CTC) and Earned Income Tax Credit (EITC) programs.
 As a result, 8 million children in working families are less likely to be in poverty and become involved in crime.